SuperNEMO-DBD/SimulationValidationModule/README.md

 ```

 The build will create the `libSimValidationModule` shared library plus the example `flreconstruct` pipeline
 script `SimValidationModule.conf`.
+Note that the simulation validation benefits from simulated files with detailed output, i.e.
-Assuming that you have an `input.brio` file that contains
+the `__visu_tracks` are filled, producing rather large '.brio' files.
+Assuming that you have such an `input.brio` file that contains
 the `SD` data bank from `flsimulate`, this can be run as:

 ``` console